Maheshwar-thaginapelli/interface-ai-computer-use/README.md

   --interactive-handoff
 ```

 When the permission marker appears, automation pauses, records an intervention, releases session ownership, and leaves the existing browser open.

 Click **Operator Override** in that same browser.
 Then return to the terminal and press Enter.
-Ownership returns to automation and replay continues.
+Ownership returns to automation and replay continues in the same live session.

 ## Safety model